Vladimir Polukhin: Biography

 Vladimir Polukhin was born on May 28, 1932, in Kolyshley (Penzenskaya Area, Russia) and spent his school years in Serdobsk (near Penza).
 Moscow become the city of his student years.
 However, his career he built up in Saint-Petersburg, Russia, where he fruitfully worked all his adult life and died in 2009).

 Mendeleev Russian University of Chemistry and Technology Polukhin's alma mater, after his graduation in 1955 he received the qualification of an engineer with specialisation in training in the technology of silicates and commenced working at an Optical Glass factory in Nikolsk, Russia.

 In 1957, he started his post-graduate study at the Research and Technological Institute of Optical Materials All-Russian Scientific center within Vavilov State Optical Institute which in brought him Doctoral degree in Technical Sciences.
 Dr.Polukhin career: having joined Vavilov State Optical Institute as a junior researcher he has become one of the leading specialists and the head of the department.
 Starting in the position of junior, senior, leading and chief researcher, Than has become the Head of the Laboratory of Optical Glass (1966—1982), and the Head of The Department and The Laboratory of Fiber Optics (1982—1989).
 He was also the founder and the leading research and development expert in "VOSTEK: fiber optics, glass, capillaries" company (ВОСтеК).
 The company collaborated with Russian and European institutions (Germany, Italy, Switzerland).

 Optics

-Until his last days he was in charge of The Laboratory of Special Optical Glass, the Technology of Hard Fiber-Optics Elements and Micro-channel Plates at Vavilov State Optical Institute.
-Talented and knowledgeable innovator, passionate research supervisor, his contribution includes following aspects:
+Until his last days, he was in charge of The Laboratory of Special Optical Glass, the Technology of Hard Fiber-Optics Elements, and Micro-channel Plates at Vavilov State Optical Institute.
+A notable innovator and researcher, his contribution includes the following aspects: